About Secrets of Sushi

 People weren’t interested in sustainability because it cost them more money and limited their options.
 I thought that teaching them how to make sushi, while convincing them to make better choices on what seafood they bought, would be a better way to get this message out.

 For a few years, I researched and wrote articles on sushi – everything from how to roll sushi to various sauce recipes.
 But in 2014, I decided that writing articles wasn’t enough – I needed to teach people in a different way.
 So I started offering live training events because I was too afraid to get in front of a camera and record myself.
 During the live training events, I would throw in the sustainable sushi facts and people seemed interested.

 What drew them in was the training, but what kept their attention was the sustainable sushi facts…

 So I started to talk to my friends and family about sustainable seafood, and they seemed interested, but only when I spoke to them about it.
 I couldn’t get a single person I spoke with to read my article on sustainable sushi – which is why I decided to work on my fear of being on camera.

 And that brings us to 2015, when I recorded and published my first YouTube video.
 While I haven’t published a ton of videos (because, as it turns out, overcoming being camera shy is fairly difficult), recording and editing more videos is my now my focus.

 I would love it if you would show your support by signing up for my email list.
-In addition to getting weekly emails about professional sushi tips, sustainable sushi facts, and other information about rolling sushi at home, you will also get my free guide on The Essential Equipment to Make Sushi at Home.
+In addition to getting weekly emails about professional sushi tips, sustainable sushi facts, and other information about rolling sushi at home, you will also get my free guide on 13 Ways to Tell if a Sushi Restaurant is Worth Trying.